-Dr Wortle’s School (1881) is a standalone and the fortieth book written by Victorian author Anthony Trollope and focuses on themes of social propriety, gossip and justice, with an incidental thread of romance.
+Dr Wortle’s School (1881) is a standalone and the fortieth book written by Victorian author Anthony Trollope and focuses on themes of morality, justice, social propriety, and gossip, with an incidental thread of romance.

 Dr Wortle is the proprietor of a boys’ school which prepares students to go on to Eton and eventually Oxford.
 He is a scholar himself and also employs others; the boys are given the best teachers and facilities and his establishment is well spoken of and possibly one of the most expensive of its kind.
 Dr Wortle also serves as rector of Bowick and is described as an ‘affectionate tyrant’, used to having his way in most things, not taking kindly to being questioned, domineering but never meaning anyone any ill.
 Dr Wortle lives in a house next to the school with his wife and daughter Mary.